se-edu/learningresources/contents/projectManagement/testDrivenDevelopment.md

 </pic>
 </center>

-Kent Beck, creator of Xtreme Programming and advocate of TDD, states that the general development cycle is as follows[^1]:
+Kent Beck, creator of Xtreme Programming and advocate of TDD, states that the general development cycle of TDD is as follows[^1]:

 1. **Add a test**